5G-MAG/Getting-Started/pages/how-to-use.md

 # Subcategories

-## Subcategory: Under Development
+## Subcategory: Scope

-The `Under Development` subcategory provides information about the high-level architecture of the respective project.
+The `Scope` subcategory provides information about the high-level architecture of the respective project.
 It includes links to the relevant specifications and standards as well as high-level architecture diagrams about the technology.
 It is a good starting point to understand the relevant technologies and to identify the right specifications to study for a deeper understanding.
-This subcategory also contains information about the tools under development in relation to the specifications, features and release versions.

-## Subcategory: Projects
+## Subcategory: Roadmap

-The `Projects` subcategory links to GitHub project boards relevant in the context of a main topic.
-Typically, the development process of major features in the 5G-MAG Reference Tools is tracked in dedicated project boards.
+The `Roadmap` subcategory links to the relevant GitHub project boards.
+Typically, the development process of major features in the 5G-MAG Reference Tools is tracked in the "5G-MAG Reference Tools Roadmaps" boards.
-As an example, the development of 5G Media Streaming features was divided into multiple minimum viable products (MVPs) and tracked in dedicated project boards.
+Developers may use specific boards to track progress on sub-projects.

 ## Subcategory: Repositories